affordablemobiles/eloquent-datastore/README.md

 ## Contribution Guide

-This driver is still not stable.
-You can contribute by reporting bugs, fixing bugs, reviewing pull requests and more ways.
+**This driver is still not stable.**

+You can contribute by reporting bugs, fixing bugs, submitting and reviewing pull requests.

 Go to **issues** section, and you can start working on an issue immediately.

 ## License